 A shortcut is an action taken by players to skip parts of the technical play sequence without explicitly announcing them.
 Shortcuts are essential for the smooth play of a game, as they allow players to play in a clear fashion without getting bogged down in the minutia of the rules.
-Most shortcuts involve skipping one or more priority passes to the mutual understanding of all players; if a player wishes to demonstrate or use a new shortcut entailing any number of priority passes, they must be clear where the game state will end up as part of the request.
+Most shortcuts involve skipping one or more priority passes to the mutual understanding of all players; if a player wishes to demonstrate or use a new shortcut entailing any number of priority passes, he or she must be clear where the game state will end up as part of the request.

-A player may interrupt a shortcut by explaining how they are deviating from it or at which point in the middle they wish to take an action.
+A player may interrupt a shortcut by explaining how he or she is deviating from it or at which point in the middle he or she wishes to take an action.
 If the players are confused by the use of a shortcut, they should be backed up to the beginning of the shortcut and no penalty should be issued (though they should be reminded to play more clearly).
 A player is not allowed to use a previously undeclared shortcut, or to modify an in-use shortcut without announcing the modification, in order to create ambiguity in the game.

 A player may not request priority and take no action with it.
-If they decide they do not wish to do anything, the request is nullified and priority is returned to the player that originally had it.
+If he or she decides they do not wish to do anything, the request is nullified and priority is returned to the player that originally had it.

 Certain conventional shortcuts used in Magic are detailed below.
-If a player wishes to deviate from these, they should be explicit about doing so.
+If a player wishes to deviate from these, he or she should be explicit about doing so.
 Note that some of these are exceptions to the policy above in that they do cause non-explicit priority passes.